castlight/chargemaster/README.md

 # Chargemaster

-The Chargemaster application was created at Castlight Hackday 01 in May 2013.
+The Chargemaster application was created at Castlight Hackday 01 in May 2013 by Rina Horiuchi, David Kellerman, Michael Lorton, Ankur Jain, Will Bondurant and Irina Issakova.

 Wikipedia describes Chargemaster as: